All You Will Ever Need To Know About Prints...!

-If you are feeling a bit bruised by Brexit but still want to start or add to your art collection, but don't want to spend a fortune, then fear not, limited edition prints are here!
+If you are looking to start or add to your art collection, but don't want to spend a fortune, then fear not, limited edition prints are here!
 Prints have always been a good, affordable option to original art, but can also be a minefield between good and bad!
 However, all is not lost, we have some great tips to steer you safely through!

 The advantage with prints is that you can find your ‘art’ personality, gain confidence in what you like, try out style ideas and colours or sample an artist’s work without investing too much money.

 The first thing to look for is a ‘limited edition’ print, the smaller the number the better, although this will be reflected in the price.
 Whatever happens – try to keep to an edition number under 250.
 Beware of reproduction prints – this means that someone has taken a photograph of an original artwork.
 As these are not actually crafted, and may have a large or unlimited edition, they are not permitted to most art fairs and don’t have the wow factor of a limited edition or original artwork!

 It’s a good thing to ask how the print has been made.
 Prints are made by a number of different techniques, so here’s the low down on a few:

 Screen printing: A stencil is created from a drawing and fixed to a screen.
 This is then placed on top of paper and ink or paint is spread across the screen with a rubber blade, transferring the colour onto the paper.
 This has to be repeated for each colour.

 Woodcut: Sketch is carved on wood and the ink or paint goes into the carvings.
 The paper is placed on the block and run through a press, again there has to be a separate block for each colour.

 Linocut: Image is cut into a lino block, the raised bits mirror image the print.
 The ink or paint is rolled on and then the paper is pressed onto the block.